arnonmoscona/resume/docs/employment-history.md

 * Increased **data processing throughput by 5x** - All of Syapse data can be **refreshed in a few hours** for millions of patients from tens of sources
 * This is at the foundation of enabling retrospective studies, studies related to clinical trials, finding patients for clinical trials, exploring patient populations, creating patient cohorts, etc.

-**Knowledge management:** Cancer is a complex domain, and each cancer has its peculiar aspects.
+**Knowledge management (KMS):** Cancer is a complex domain, and each cancer has its peculiar aspects.
 No single expert knows everything.
 Managing, coordinating, reviewing, and verifying knowledge in a highly inter-disciplinary environment is challenging.

 * Built an RDF ontology based knowledge management system serving the clinical informatics group, subject matter experts, and others.
 * Automated the processing and updates of industry standard terminologies, integrated with Syapse specific annotations, additions, overrides, synonyms etc. Also adaptations to the cancer domain when the standard terminologies were insufficiently expressive for cancer.